 The United Nations has reaffirmed its commitment to bringing a true and lasting peace to the Middle East.

-The United Nations has reaffirmed its commitment to bringing a true and lasting peace to the Middle East.
+Background: The United Nations has reaffirmed its commitment to bringing a true and lasting peace to the Middle East.
 This week Mr. Brian Urquhart, the Under Secretary-General for Political Affairs, met with Lebanese Prime Minister, Selim Al-Hoss, and Palestine Liberation Organisation (PLO) leader, Yasser Arafat, in an effort to bring a measure of stability to war torn southern Lebanon.

 SYNOPSIS: Mr. Urquhart was greeted on arrival by Mr. Selim Al-Hoss.
 He flew into Beirut to hold talks with Lebanese officials about the deteriorating situation in southern Lebanon.
 In the past week U.N. forces have been attacked several times by right wing Christian forces ??? worst incident being on Sunday night when Irish camp was starfed by automatic machine gun fire.
 The current mandate for the UNIFIL forces expires in December, and is still unclear whether or not it will be renewed.